alexhagiopol/end-to-end-deep-learning/README.md

 ![preprocessing](/figures/preprocessing.png)

 In total, for each moment in which player training data is collected, 6 (image, steering input) pairs are added as training examples for the neural network.
-The next preprocessing step is normalization to ensure numerical stability during weight value optimization.
+The next preprocessing step is cropping to remove parts of the scene that do not contain the road and normalization to ensure numerical stability during weight value optimization.
 The final preprocessing step is randomization: the dataset is shuffled such that the order of the (image, steering input) pairs is random.

 #### Neural Network Architecture
 This project uses a Keras implementation of the model described by Bojarski et al in the paper [End to End Learning for Self-Driving Cars](https://arxiv.org/pdf/1604.07316.pdf)